- Home

 Greenhouse Gas Emissions per Scope Based on the GHG Protocol

-In addition, we began calculating Scope 3 in fiscal 2013.
-We are aware that the impact of category 11 "Emissions during occupancy of sold detached houses" is particularly significant, and we are working to reduce CO2 emissions during occupancy by promoting ZEH (Net Zero Energy House) in our housing business.
-The scope of calculation for Scope 3 was expanded from fiscal 2022.
+We began calculating Scope 3 in fiscal 2013.
+We understand from the analysis that the impact of category 11, "Emissions during occupancy of sold detached houses" is particularly significant, and we are working to reduce CO2 emissions during occupancy by promoting ZEH (Net Zero Energy House) in our housing business.
+In addition, the scope of calculation for Scope 3 was expanded from fiscal 2022.
 After estimating approximately 100% coverage for the Sumitomo Forestry Group's operations in fiscal 2021, the new scope of calculation excludes items with low emissions which are unlikely to have an overall impact.
-The coverage ratio for the conventional scope of calculation was approximately 85.9% in the fiscal 2021 estimate, and this was raised to approximately 94.4% as a result of the revised scope.
+As a result, the coverage ratio for the conventional calculation scope was around 85.9% in fiscal year 2021, whereas it increased to approximately 95% in fiscal year 2024.

-We continue to work to achive the Science Based Targets (SBT) by further reducing greenhouse gas emissions.
+We continue to work to achieve the Science Based Targets (SBT) by further reducing greenhouse gas emissions.

 The GHG Protocol requires businesses to disclose their greenhouse gas emissions according to the following categories